ekeilty17/ekeilty17.github.io/_posts/2024-01-05-gauss-proof-of-the-constructibility-of-the-heptadecagon.md

 z^3 - z^2 - 2z + 1 = 0
 $$

-The factors of this are really gross, but the key point is that since it's a trinomial the solution will involve cube roots.
+The factors of this are really gross, but the key point is that since it's a degree-3 polynomial the solution will involve cube roots.
 A value involving a cube root cannot be constructed using a ruler and compass.
 Therefore, $\cos(2 \pi / 7)$ is not constructible.

 <br>